NullixAT/nullix-server-hardware-performance-test-tool/README.md

     go run tool.go --run

+# CSV Format
+The result CSV contains `type;time_microseconds;value;timestamp`.
+- type: Type of test
+- time_microseconds: The time used for actually executing the only test-revelant part, excluding time to setup the test before it can run (file creation, logging, etc...)
+- value: The value for values other than time_, for example the CPU cycles
+- timestamp: The timestamp of when the actual CSV row has been written

+# HTML Format
+The result HTML contains an easy viewable page with charts to make it easier for humans to read.

 ## Development

 Always create an `issue` at github before you start changing things that you want to be merged into this repository.